Ayo Edebiri: 2022–2024: Breakthrough and The Bear

-In January 2025 she was nominated for a Directors Guild of America Award for Outstanding Directing – Comedy Series for the episode.
-Edebiri hosted Saturday Night Live with musical guest Jennifer Lopez in 2024.
+Edebiri hosted Saturday Night Live (SNL) with musical guest Jennifer Lopez in 2024.
 In a sketch, Edebiri indirectly acknowledged having criticized Lopez previously on the podcast Scam Goddess.
 She voiced Envy in the Pixar film Inside Out 2 (2024), a sequel to the first film.

-Edebiri appeared as a crazed woman in the music video for Tyler, The Creator's 2024 single, "Noid".
+Edebiri also appeared as a crazed woman in the music video for Tyler, The Creator's 2024 single, "Noid".

+2025–present: Career expansion

 In February 2025, she directed the music video for Clairo's song, "Terrapin", which starred "Weird Al" Yankovic.
 Edebiri starred in the 2025 A24 horror film Opus, co-starring John Malkovich, and Luca Guadagnino's thriller film After the Hunt (2025), with Julia Roberts and Andrew Garfield.
-She will play a supporting role in James L. Brooks's comedy film Ella McCay.
+She played a supporting role in James L. Brooks's comedy film Ella McCay.
 In February 2025, it was announced that Edebiri was in talks to star in and write a film based on the children's television show Barney & Friends for A24, Mattel Films, and producer Daniel Kaluuya.

-For Season 3 of The Bear, Edebiri received an Emmy nomination for Outstanding Lead Actress in a Comedy Series and another for Outstanding Directing For a Comedy Series.
+For season three of The Bear, Edebiri received an Emmy nominations for Outstanding Lead Actress in a Comedy Series and for Outstanding Directing for a Comedy Series.
 This makes her the first Black woman ever to be nominated for acting and directing in the comedy categories in the same year.
 Additionally, she is the youngest Black woman in Emmy history to receive three acting nominations.
-She is also only the second Black woman to be nominated for comedy directing after Millicent Shelton for 30 Rock in 2009.
+She is also only the second Black woman to be nominated for comedy directing, after Millicent Shelton for 30 Rock in 2009.
+Edebiri also co-wrote the acclaimed season four episode of The Bear, "Worms", which was named one of the top 10 TV episodes of the year by The Hollywood Reporter, while TheWrap named Edebiri to its list of the top 10 TV performers of 2025.
+Edebiri and Lionel Boyce were nominated for an WGA Award for Episodic Comedy for "Worms".

+Nigerian filmmakers Arie Esiri and Chuko Esiri cast Edebiri in Clarissa, their adaptation of the Virginia Woolf novel Mrs Dalloway, which was filmed 2025 in Lagos.
+Edebiri made her Broadway debut in the revival of the David Auburn play Proof, acting opposite Don Cheadle, Jin Ha, and Kara Young.
+She received mixed reviews for her performance.
+Deadline Hollywood described her turn as Catherine as "transfixing" and a "revelation."
+The Guardian wrote that Edebiri leaned heavily on "a jumble of stammers and tics that increasingly isolate us from Catherine's humanity".
+Edebiri was nominated for a 2026 Drama League award in the category of Distinguished Performance.